Chickenpox vaccine

 What is chickenpox?

-Chickenpox is an acute disease, predominantly occurring in childhood.
+Chickenpox is an acute disease that predominantly occurs in childhood.

-It is caused by varicella-zoster virus and is characterised by a vesicular rash, and often fever and malaise.
+It is caused by the varicella-zoster virus and is characterised by a vesicular rash, often with fever and malaise.

-Transmission is by personal contact or droplet spread, with an incubation of 1–3 weeks (i.e. time from infection to symptoms appearing).
+Transmission occurs through personal contact or droplet spread, with an incubation period of 1–3 weeks (i.e., the time from infection to symptom appearance).

-Chickenpox is infectious from 1–2 days before the rash appears until the vesicles are dry or have crusted over, usually about 5 days after the onset of the rash.
+Chickenpox is infectious from 1–2 days before the rash appears until the vesicles are dry or have crusted over, typically about 5 days after the rash appears.

-Year round transmission occurs with seasonal peaks spring/early summer.
+Year-round transmission occurs with seasonal peaks in spring/early summer.

 How serious a disease is chickenpox?